|Please submit your event!

 ENDS 3/30 – Martin Luther School is currently accepting enrollment for Kindergarten through 8th Grade and both Preschool Locations.
 Martin Luther offers low student to teacher ratios, individual attention, and the latest in educational technology.
 To learn more, visit them at 413 East Avenue D in Bismarck, call 224-9070 or visit LutherSchools.org.

 ENDS 3/30 – Kindergarten registration is on now through March 30th.
 Children who are 5 years old on or before July 31st can register for fall kindergarten in Bismarck Public Schools.
 Go to bismarckschools.org under the red “Registration” tab on the left.
-You can even make your appointment online!
+Make your appointment online!
 Kindergarten open houses are held in late April and early May.

 ENDS 3/31 – AARP Tax-Aide is the nation’s largest, free, volunteer-run tax preparation service, and sites across North Dakota are now open to help you prepare your 2016 tax returns.
 You do not have to be an AARP member to utilize the service.
 In Bismarck, the Tax-Aide office is at the Senior Center, and open weekday afternoons and Saturdays by appointment .
 To learn more, call 751-4074, or visit bismarcktaxes.setmore.com.